 If you're targeted in your outreach, you may know about a specific project the company is working on.
 If this project relates to the products and/or services you sell, you can leverage the opening in your initial conversation with the gatekeeper.

 Don’t be slimy with this strategy, however.
 If you just make up a project and expect it to get you past the gatekeeper, you might find yourself ignored by your prospect when they figure it out.

 If not, you can resort to more general language like "improve team productivity", "increase customer retention", "boost referrals", "reduce turnover", etc. Just make sure the pain points you reference relate to the company you're speaking to and your offering.

 If the gatekeeper still rejects you and says: "We're not interested" you have options:

 - "I'm actually not calling to sell anything.
 I just have a few questions that I hope Michael James could help with, does he have a few minutes?"

 - "I understand this doesn't sound interesting to you, and quite frankly, at this point, I'd be surprised if it would.
 I just called because we helped [mention a similar business to theirs] with [mention what you helped them with, and that you believe to be relevant to them].
 Can I send you some information about this, and we take it from there?"

 - “How about this: I’ll send you my contact information in case you ever do need anything, and then I’ll get out of your hair.
 By the way, would you be the best person to email this to or someone else?"

-My advice is pretty simple: don’t treat executive assistants, office administrators, and interns like nuisances.
-Don’t call them gatekeepers.
+Don’t treat executive assistants, office administrators, interns, and other gatekeepers like nuisances.
+(Also, don’t call them gatekeepers in the call.😱)